Trends & statistics

 Retail and wholesale - 8.7%

 The retail and wholesale industry maintained its position as the fifth-most targeted industry, as per the X-Force report for 2022.
-Spear phishing emails with malicious links were the most common initial access vector at 33%.
+Retail cybersecurity challenges continued to grow, with spear phishing emails with malicious links were the most common initial access vector at 33%.
 Ransomware, backdoors and BEC were the most common attack types, each accounting for 19% of incidents.

 Victims experienced extortion in half of the cases, while credential harvesting and financial loss were observed in 25% of cases each.
 North America and Latin America had the highest number of cases at 39% each, while Europe accounted for 22% of incidents.